QuiTrat/Carbon_emission_analysis/README.md

 #### 1. What are the industries with the highest contribution to carbon emissions?

-Hereunder is top 10 of industry with the highest contribution to carbon emissions
+Hereunder is top 10 of industry with the highest contribution to carbon emissions from 2013 to 2017

 ```
 SELECT ROW_NUMBER() OVER (ORDER BY sub.carbon_footprint_pcf DESC) AS NoId,
 		sub.industry_group,